-- (i) urge the Director-General of the National Youth Service Corps (NYSC) to ensure that the procurement department of the institution is allowed to function appropriately as enshrined in the administrative laws: - (ii) also urge the Director-General of the National Youth Service Corps (NYSC) to ensure that the position of Secretary, Tenders Board, be filled by the Director, Procurement, and in the director's absence, the most senior officer in management cadre in the procurement department; and - (iv) mandate the Committees on Youth Development, Public Procurement, and Public Service Matters to investigate the Posting and Transfer of Procurement Officers in the Procurement Department of the National Youth Service Scheme and report back within Six(6) weeks for further legislative action.
+- (i) urge the Director-General of the National Youth Service Corps (NYSC) to ensure that the procurement department of the institution is allowed to function appropriately as enshrined in the administrative laws; - (ii) also urge the Director-General of the National Youth Service Corps (NYSC) to ensure that the position of Secretary, Tenders Board, is filled by the Director, Procurement, and in the director's absence, the most senior officer in management cadre in the procurement department; and - (iii) mandate the Committees on Youth Development, Public Procurement, and Public Service Matters to investigate the Posting and Transfer of Procurement Officers in the Procurement Department of the National Youth Service Scheme and report within six (6) weeks (HR.
+296/10/2023).

-12. Investigation into the Allegation of Failure of Judgement Debtors and Debtors from Regulatory Audits:
+19. Allegation of Failure of Judgement Debtors and Debtors from Regulatory Audits Motion made and Question proposed: